UC Master Gardeners of Sacramento County

 Getting Started

-Blueberries and cane berries grow well in Sacramento.
+Blueberries, cane berries and strawberries grow well in Sacramento.
 Below is information to help you make them thrive.

 Blueberries